 2. Night hunting for raccoon is legal with the proper license from the MNRF, and coordination with the Friends of Hullett is requested.

-- With the purchase of a pheasant challenge ticket, you are entered in a draw (5th of Jan) to win a Savage 555 O/U 3" 20 ga shotgun (purchased from Clinton Sporting Goods) and a portable generator donated by Ideal Supply.
+With the purchase of a pheasant challenge ticket, you are entered in a draw to win a Savage 555 O/U 3" 20 ga shotgun (purchased from Clinton Sporting Goods) and a portable generator donated by Ideal Supply.

 Fish, Turtles and Frogs

-- No species of turtle, snake or frog are allowed to be harvested from HPWA.
+No species of turtle, snake and certain species of frogs are allowed to be harvested from HPWA.